chembed/DeepChEmbed/doc/use_cases.md

 # Use Cases

 ## Background
-###
+Clustering a set of molecules into different groups based on their molecular properties is very useful to establish
+understanding of how features are contributing to the separation.
+Good separation of chemical property is fundamental
+to data reprentation and visualization.
+Performances of common clustering methods is highly dependent on the input data.

 ## Objectives

-###  Achieve robust and efficient clustering of a large unlabled datasets (e.g, ChEMBL with 1.8M chemicals) by:
+Achieve robust and efficient clustering of a large unlabled datasets (e.g, ChEMBL with 1.8M chemicals) by:
-###  1. Explore autoencoder neural network to lower the features dimension of the given dataset
+* 1. Explore autoencoder neural network to reduce dimension of the given dataset
-###  2. Adapt K-mean clustering algorithm to the low dimensional features
+* 2. Adapt K-mean clustering algorithm to the latent space
-###  3. Evaluate the clustering result by the loss function of the autoencoder, the convergence of K-mean method
+* 3. Evaluate the clustering result by the loss function of the autoencoder, the convergence of K-mean method
-###     and the compatibility between the autoencoder and the k-mean method.
+     and the compatibility between the autoencoder and the k-mean method.

 ## Components